Reviews hold a lot of sway for consumers, but why? This article looks at why customer reviews are extremely valuable to your business.

 The importance of customer reviews

 The same philosophy can be applied to user reviews, which are made weightier when they feature on established independent review sites.
-Websites such as Trustpilot, Tripadvisor and Glassdoor dominate the industry with their blanket coverage, whilst niche ones such as Capterra, a software review site, continue to grow.
+Websites such as Trustpilot, Tripadvisor and Glassdoor dominate the industry with their blanket coverage, whilst niche ones such as Consumer Voice and Capterra, software review site, continue to grow.

 If a customer hasn’t used your brand before, they go searching for more information.
 Reviews allow potential customers to gain independent knowledge, and things such as star ratings, review lengths, believability and how recent they are all play a part in building up a picture of the type of company you are.
 If the information isn’t available to them, they’re likely to swap to another business who’s easier to verify.